algorandfoundation/docs/docs/run-a-node/setup/install.md

 A node installation consists of two folders: the binaries (bin) and the data (data) folders.
 The bin folder can be created anywhere, but Algorand recommends `~/node`, if not using *RPM* or *Debian* installs.
 This location is referenced later in the documentation.
 Remember to replace this location in the documentation below with the correct location.
 It is assumed that this folder is dedicated to Algorand binaries and is archived before each update.
 Note that nothing is currently deleted, the binaries for Algorand are just overwritten.

 When installing for the first time a `data` directory will need to be specified unless using the *RPM* or *Debian* install.
 Algorand recommends using a location under the `node` folder, e.g. `~/node/data`.
 See [Node Artifacts](../../reference/node/artifacts.md) reference for a detailed list of all files that are installed.
 An environment variable can be set that points to the data directory and goal will use this location if a specific `data` folder is not specified.
+Additionally, it is convenient to add `~/node` to `PATH` so `goal` becomes directly executable, instead of having to constantly reference it as `./goal` in the `node` directory.

 ```
 export ALGORAND_DATA=~/node/data
+export PATH=~/node:$PATH
 ```

+Note that the environment variables set by these commands are not permanent, so it is advisable to add the exports to shell config files.

 When installing with *Debian* or *RPM* packages the binaries will be installed in the `/usr/bin` and the data directory will be set to `/var/lib/algorand`.
-It is advisable with these installs to add the following export to shell config files.
+With these installs, it is again recommended to add the following to shell config files.

 ```
 export ALGORAND_DATA=/var/lib/algorand